frapaoli/A_star_algorithm/README.md

 _**Analysis of above mentioned methods for path rebuild**_:
 - Best case:
 1. The `stop` owner also owns all other nodes belonging to the path, hence no message exchange is needed.
 2. Same as above.
-    3.
 - Average case:
 1. The circular message passes through each thread a number of times that is less than the number of nodes belonging to the path to be rebuilt.
 2. The `stop` owner has only a partial knowledge of the nodes belonging to the path, and for each unknown node there is an exchange of 2 messages (a `parent_request_t` and a `parent_reply_t`).
 - Worst case:
 1. Being $P$ the number of nodes in the path to rebuild, the circular message gets sent ( $P-1$ ) $\cdot$ ( `num_nodes`$-1$ ) times.
 This means that, for each node in the path except the `stop` node, the owner of that node will be the last one to receive the message.
 2. Being $P$ the number of nodes in the path to rebuild, the number of sent messages is ( $P-1$ ) $\cdot 2$.
 This means that, for each node in the path except the `stop` node, a `parent_request_t` and a `parent_reply_t` are being sent.

 Considering the high `num_nodes` that the program could potentially have to handle on a highly parallel hardware, it has been chosen to implement the approach 2. because it implies a lower estimated number of messages in best, average and worst case scenarios with respect to the approach 1.

-**NODE**: in general, it is guaranteed that the thread that wants to rebuild the path only knows the parent of `stop`, since it is owned by that thread.
+**NODE**: in general, it is guaranteed that the thread that wants to rebuild the path knows at least the parent of `stop`, since the latter is owned by that thread.

 ### 2.3.4 Decentralized A* termination detection
-As for the Centralized A*, the assumption of admissible + consistent h_cost is not anymore valid.
+As for the Centralized A*, the assumption of the first found solution being the globally optimal one that relies on an admissible and consistent heuristic for computing `h_cost` does _not_ stand anymore in case of multi-thread execution.

-alg for detecting A* termination vector counting method (or similar?)
+For this reason, there is the need to implement a multithreaded A* termination detection algorithm.
+Looking at the literature, it has been decided to implement a slightly modified version of the _Vector counters algorithm_, whose main idea is described below:

+Each thread has a `msg_counter`, a local `std::vector<int>` instance that counts the number of sent/received messages to/by the thread.
+For the $i$-th thread, the $j$-th entry of `msg_counter` with $i \ne j$ is a value $\geq 0$ that represents the number of messages sent by the $i$-th thread to the $j$-th thread, while the $i$-th entry of `msg_counter` is a value $\leq 0$ that represents the number of messages received by the $i$-th thread that were sent by other threads.
+Moreover, there is a `acc_msg_counter` message that cycles through all threads and that stores the cumulative sum of all the thread local `msg_counter` vectors.
+If the `acc_msg_counter` message manages to do a complete cycle through all threads remaining with all entries equal to $0$ for entire time then the best path from `start` to `stop` (if any) has been already found and the Decentralized A* can terminate.

+_**Highlighted implementation choices**_:
+- The `acc_msg_counter` message doesn’t get sent from the $i$-th thread to the next one until the $i$-th entry of `acc_msg_counter` isn’t $\leq 0$, because it would mean that the $i$-th thread didn’t read all the messages it received so far.
+This detail allows us to save useless message passing.
+- We considered the implementation of other possible A* termination detection algorithms such as the _Four counter algorithm_, the _Time algorithm_ and the _Channel counting algorithm_.
+However, among the mentioned approaches, the _Vector counters algorithm_ seemed to be the best choice for its simplicity and for being a single wave detection algorithm.